mainmatter/sheepdog/README.md

 ### Accessing the task in the template

-As the return value from the task wrapper is a store, you can access it just like you would with any other store:
+As the return value from the task wrapper is a store, you can access it just like you would with any other store (check the [Task Instance](#task-instance) section for more detail about what to expect):

 ```svelte
 <script>